 1. Get Angry

 This is probably counter-intuitive but if you want to disarm an evil person – get angry with them.
 Because anger is a powerful emotion that if it is properly distributed can really change your life for the better.
 You can use the power of anger to make the changes necessary to walk away from the evil person and drastically improve your life.

 2. Distance yourself

 Distance yourself from people who are bad for you.
 Protect your energy because an evil person will try to eat away at your positivity and fill you only with negative thoughts and a bleak vision of reality.
 Don’t let their toxicity get to you.

 3. Don’t try to fight them

-Evil people may try to involve you in an unnecessary drama.
+Evil people may try to involve you in unnecessary drama.
 They may intentionally hurt you only to watch you in pain because that is what satisfies them and strokes their ego.
-And when you do fight back, to them it means that they have managed to get to you.
-That’s why you shouldn’t accept their invitation to fighting.
+And when you do fight back, to them, it means that they have managed to get to you.
+That’s why you shouldn’t accept their invitation to fight.

 4. Rise above them